-Here’s what you need to know to stay at the top of the page.
+Here’s what you need to know to stay at the top of the page and to keep visitors on your website.

 Page Speed Affects Conversions